katoemba/LastFMApi/README.md

 ## Dependencies

-lastfm-api-swift depends on RxSwift, Alamofire and RxAlamofire.
+lastfm-api-swift depends on RxSwift.
 To use the library, you will need a last.fm api key.

 ## Testing